ccdcoe/CDMCS/Suricata/indexing/README.md

 curl "192.168.10.14:9200/first/_mappings" | jq .
 ```

 Proper method to handle this issue is to [create a template](https://github.com/ccdcoe/CDMCS/blob/master/Suricata/vagrant/singlehost/provision.sh#L332).
-Note that `order` and `index-patterns` allows [overriding configuraiton values based on index name, and each field can be mapped into multiple types](https://github.com/ccdcoe/CDMCS/blob/master/Suricata/vagrant/singlehost/provision.sh#L384).
+Note that `order` and `index-patterns` allows [overriding configuration values based on index name, and each field can be mapped into multiple types](https://github.com/ccdcoe/CDMCS/blob/master/Suricata/vagrant/singlehost/provision.sh#L384).
 Usually a string field that is mapped as `text` has a mapping with suffix `.keyword` that has a type `keyword`.

 ## Playing with python